-B. The Relationship Between Contract Teachers and TOCs: Roles and Responsibilities
+The Relationship Between Contract Teachers and TOCs: Roles and Responsibilities the other person directly, and in private first.

 This provides BTA members with the general expectations of teachers-on-call and contract teachers.
 We hope all members will take a few minutes to read this information, and keep it in their classrooms for reference.
-Please note that if any member has a concern about another, the BCTF Code of Ethics requires they contact the other person directly, and in private first.
+Please note that if any member has a concern about another, the BCTF Code of Ethics requires they contact the ather person directly, and in private first.